-The recipients of the retrocessions must ensure transparent disclosure and inform investors, unsolicited and free of charge, about the amount of remuneration they may receive for distribution.
+The recipients of the retrocessions must ensure transparent disclosure and inform investors, unsolicited and free of charge, about the amount of remuneration they may receive for their offering activities.

-On request, the recipients of retrocessions must disclose the amounts they actually receive for distributing Shares of Longleaf of the investor concerned.
+On request, the recipients of retrocessions must disclose the amounts they actually receive for their offering of Shares of Longleaf.

-In the case of distribution activity in or from Switzerland, the Manager, the Investment Manager and their agents, may at their discretion, pay rebates directly to investors.
+In the case of offering activity in or from Switzerland, the Manager, the Investment Manager and their agents, may at their discretion, pay rebates directly to investors.
 The purpose of rebates is to reduce the fees or costs incurred by the investors in question.
 Rebates are permitted provided that: